 It is the responsibility of all students to keep their rooms clean and neat and to maintain a basic standard of health and safety.
 Minimal standards of cleanliness will be set and assessed by the Residence Life staff.
-At move-in, a room condition report is completed for each room.
+Prior to move-in, a room condition report is completed for each room.
+It is the student's responsibility to access the online Student Housing Management System and approve or comment on their room condition report.
+Failure to do so within five days of moving in will result in the room condition report becoming finalized without the student's input.

 When a student moves out of a room, a member of the Residence Life staff will inspect the room for damages and estimate the cost for repairs.
 Damages to the room that are beyond normal wear and tear will be billed to the individual(s) assigned to the room.
 If individual responsibility cannot be established, all occupants of the room will be charged the total cost of the repair divided by the number of residents in the room.
 Extraordinary cleaning required because of abuse of facilities or trash left in the room will also be charged to the occupants.